RajatSheoran10/RajatSheoran10/README.md

-- 👋 Hi, I’m Rajat Sheoran
+- 👋 Hi, I’m Rajat
-- 👀 I’m interested in A.I based jobs
+- 👀 I’m interested in Software Engineering Jobs
 - 🌱 I’m currently learning Python🥲
 - 🍁 Would love to join creative new projects
 - 🎯 Love playing chess, football in leisure
      Time.
-- 📫 Can reach me at s.rajat5250@gmail.com
+- 📫 Can reach me at sagar7rajat@gmail.com

 <!---
 RajatSheoran10/RajatSheoran10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.